-In 2017, we began coding all of our traffic stops as either a moving violation, a vehicle violation, an investigative stop, or a traffic stop as a result of a 911 call.
+In 2017, we began coding all of our traffic stops as either a moving violation, a vehicle violation, an investigative stop, or a traffic stop as a result of a 911 call for service.
 This was done in an effort to accurately track, report, and adjust as necessary, our education and enforcement actions to align with the Strategic Plan.
 Each stop classification is defined as follows:

-- ▶ Moving Violation: Speeding, distracted driving, stop light or stop sign violation, seatbelt violation, etc. - ▶ Vehicle Violation: Expired registration, defective or illegal equipment, etc. - ▶ Investigative Stop: Unlicensed vehicle owner, warrant hit, missing person notification, stolen vehicle hit, involved in articulable suspicious activity, etc. - ▶ 911 Call: Traffic stop that was the result of a call to 911 or other citizen report.
+- ▶ Moving Violation: Speeding, distracted driving, stop light or stop sign violation, seatbelt violation, etc. - ▶ Vehicle Violation: Expired registration, defective or illegal equipment, etc. - ► Investigative Stop: Unlicensed vehicle owner, warrant hit, missing person notification, stolen vehicle hit, involved in articulable suspicious activity, etc. - ▶ 911 Call for Service: Traffic stop that was the result of a call to 911 or other citizen report.

-In both 2018 and 2019, the number of stops that were the result of a moving violation (those violations which are known to cause accidents and deaths on Minnesota roadways and are of the most concern to our community, as reflected in the number of complaints received by the department) have risen in each of these years respectively.
+In 2020, the number of stops that were the result of a moving violation (those violations which are known to cause accidents and deaths on Minnesota roadways and are of the most concern to our community, as reflected in the number of complaints received by the department) have risen in each of these years respectively.
+Specifically, stops for moving violations have risen from 57% in 2017 to 75% in 2020.
 This is consistent with our Strategic Plan of a traffic safety approach to education and enforcement.

-Figure 7 - 2019 Traffic Stop by Type
+Figure 6 - Traffic Stop by Type 2017-2020

-Figure 8 - 2018 Traffic Stop by Type
+Figure 7 - 2020 Traffic Stop by Type